Uptown Girl: Inspiration

 According to an interview with Howard Stern, Joel had originally titled the song "Uptown Girls", and it was conceived on an occasion when he was surrounded by Christie Brinkley, Whitney Houston, and his then-girlfriend Elle Macpherson.
 According to numerous interviews with Joel, the song was initially written about his relationship with Macpherson, but it ended up also becoming about his soon-to-be wife, Brinkley, both women being two of the most famous supermodels of the 1980s.
 Joel said that the song was inspired by the music of Frankie Valli and the Four Seasons.

 Reception

 Cash Box said that "sounding uncannily like Frankie Valli, Joel plays out the city uptown-downtown caste system, longing for a seemingly unavailable 'white-bread' lovely."
+Four Seasons bassist Joe Long praised the record and considered it vindication for him, as he had been forced out of the band during its 1970s renaissance when it moved away from the classic sound; Long argued that the success of "Uptown Girl" had shown the Four Seasons had not needed to make those kinds of changes.

 Music video

 The video depicts Joel and his backup singers working as auto mechanics.
 Brinkley arrives in a chauffeured Rolls-Royce as Joel and the mechanics dance with her.
 A poster of Brinkley can be seen in the garage as well as on a billboard above the garage advertising "Uptown Cosmetics".
 At the end of the video Joel and Brinkley ride off on a motorcycle.
+Before the song starts, footage from the music video "Tell Her About It" is seen playing on a portable TV.

+In 1985, Joel said, "'Uptown Girl' I wasn't too crazy about, because they wanted me to dance.
+I sort of said, OK, you know, I'll give it a try.
+We shot it on the two hottest days of the year."